- If you can't connect the 3rd monitor in Windows, know that you're not alone.

 In the guide below, we’ll focus on solving the monitors‘ connectivity issues in Windows 10.

 How do I get 3 monitors to work on Windows 10?

 - Change the display settings in the Control Panel

 - Try to enable Set up Multiple Displays for Nvidia graphic cards

 1. Try to reconnect the monitors one by one

 Although you might think that you have everything in order, sometimes it is better to reinstall your monitor setup.

 Various technical issues may sometimes occur when you use more than one DVI to Display Ports.

 Try unplugging the monitors in the order displayed in the Advanced Display Settings window.
-Plug them back in afterwards.
+Plug them back in afterward.

 After a few attempts, the auto-detect could find the 3rd monitor.